cristianarbe/osgit/README.md

 # osgit

+**Note:** currently being ported to C on the "single-operation-binaries" branch.

 osgit is a wrapper for apt-get that adds the capability of managing the list of installed packages as a git repository.

 ## Installation